apeunit/interchain.neueux.com/index.md

 # ICF user experience working group

+## Misson Statement
-Our mission is to highlight the emerging application-level problems that must be addressed to ensure high-quality user experiences (UX) and developer experiences (DX) on an IBC connected Internet of Blockchains.
-We want to help lead discussions about and improve UX/DX standards through a collaborative, open dialogue.
+Highlight the emerging challenges that must be addressed to ensure high-quality user experiences (UX) and developer experiences (DX) on an IBC connected Internet of Blockchains.
+We want to build standards and appliations for a better UX/DX  through a collaborative, open dialogue.

+This includes:
+* End User Experience
+* Developer Experience
+* Namespacing Chains and Assets
+* Retrieval and storage of cross chain data

+Join the  [telegram group](https://t.me/joinchat/E6CkGRrf0A_LswZeG0qvUg) and build the internet of Blockchains.

 ## Upcoming Meetings
 The next meeting will be on: